go101/immutable-value-proposal/README-v9.a.md

 Although roles are properties of values, to make code (function prototype literals specificly) look compact, we can think of they are also properties of types.
 The notation `T:role` is introduced to represent a type `T` with a specified role.
-And to ease the syntax design, only `:rr` is allowed used as type suffixes.
+And to ease the syntax design, only `:rr` is allowed to be used as type suffixes.
 However, please note,
 * The notation `T:rr` is not allowed to appear in type declarations to declare reader types.
 * The notation `T:rr` can only be used to specify function parameter and result types.